 - Shorter options: 3.5 mile GREEN loop, 1.3 mile BLUE, .7 mile PINK or use the GREEN trail in conjunction with WHITE for varying loops.

-The WHITE trail is a long loop for avid hikers, but that route is also good for hikers trying to see if they can up their mileage since there are several bail-out points where it can be cut short if needed.
+The WHITE trail is a long loop for avid hikers, but that route is also good for hikers trying to see if they can up their mileage as there are several bail-out points to cut it short if needed.

 There are also mileage markers along WHITE, so if you’ve started the beginning near the visitor center, the mileage will be pretty accurate as you go along.

 From the Garden State Parkway Southbound or Northbound: Exit 69 (Waretown); turn LEFT (west) onto Wells Mills Road, Route 532; proceed approx. 2.5 miles to park entrance on the LEFT.

-Restrooms: Seasonal restrooms, right at the parking lot. (not sure when they are open; were closed in Jan.)
+Seasonal restrooms, right at the parking lot. (not sure when they are open; were closed in Jan.)
 Bathrooms in nature center, one sign had 8am open and another 10am, but this is closed on holidays.

-Hike Directions: This route entirely follows the WHITE trail.
+Overview: This route entirely follows the WHITE trail.
 It’s very well marked thru the entire hike, there wasn’t one instance where we questioned where to go.

 To locate the trailhead, walk past the bathrooms and trail kiosk towards the visitor center.

 0.0 – Look to your right and there is a sign with “Penns Hill 8.4 miles”.

 Shortly, go through a cedar swamp – a very pretty, dark, wet area crossed on boardwalks.

 0.3 – Keep straight on WHITE as GREEN (Estlow) and YELLOW (Bike Trail) cross the trail.
-[GPS:WHT/GRNestlow]

 The trail becomes more hilly and you don’t pass any other blazed trails for awhile.